3manuek/3manuek.github.io/_drafts/2017-02-18-postgres-10-logrep-y-part.markdown

 Heya!
 I this article we are going to explore two of the major features commited in the upcoming PostgreSQL release: Logical Replication and Partitioning.
 Needeless to say that these features aren't yet available in the stable release, so they are prune to change or extended.

+This is a sneak peak of the upcoming talk at [Percona Live 2017](), get your tickets !

 ## Logical Replication

-The current logical replication mechanism is a row based decoding, which defers on those techniques based on _statement_ in which no matter how many rows are involved on the source query, they will be shipped as individual rows into the slaves.
+The current logical replication mechanism is a row based decoding, which defers from those techniques based on _statement_ in which no matter how many rows are involved on the source query, they will be shipped as individual rows (events) into the slaves.

 This is something you may want to have in consideration when doing bulk loads, as there are other tools which can be a better fit than streaming everything from the master.

-Generally speaking, it consist in three _visible_ elements:
+Generally speaking, it consist in three main elements:

 - a Publication  (source)
 - a Subscription (consumer)
 - and a Logical Replication Slot

-The most important and yet probably the more complex is the Logical Replication Slot.
+The most important and yet probably the more complex is the Logical Replication Slot, which holds the coordinates of the current LSN transferred and applied on the slave.
+In complex systems you will probably end with a few streaming or logical replication slots.

 The magic is done through the `pgoutput` plugin, which is the piece of code in charge of translate the WAL records (`pg_wal`) into  entries in the _logical log_ (`pg_logical`).